Skip to main content

 You might use states to represent variations of a component, such as “primary” and “secondary” buttons.
 You might also use states to represent the status of an interactive component, such as “pressed”, “disabled”, and “active”.

-Adding a New State
+Adding a State

 macOS